min2ha/ukwa-site/content/target/71774/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Reality Check: What is Labour's Brexit plan?

 Opines that pushing for a second referendum could become Labour's main Brexit strategy, if it failed to force a general election.